 On the bike

 More than half of the students and employees of Utrecht University come by bicycle.
 That's about 20,000 cyclists.
 The university's parking policy is specifically aimed at making the Utrecht Science Park car-free.
-The university's own parking fee encourages employees to come by public transport or by bicycle.
+The university has multiple measures to stimulate employees to come by public transport or by bicycle.